Kong/docs.konghq.com/app/enterprise/0.32-x/installation/docker.md

 ---
-title: Installing Kong EE Docker Image
+title: Installing Kong Enterprise Docker Image
 class: page-install-method
 ---

-# Installing Kong EE from Docker Image
+# Installing Kong Enterprise from Docker Image

 <img src="/assets/images/distributions/docker.svg"/>

-A guide to installing Kong Enterprise Edition (and its license file) as a Docker Container.
+A guide to installing Kong Enterprise (and its license file) as a Docker Container.
 Trial users should skip directly to step 3.

 1. Login to bintray.com (your credentials will have been emailed to you by your Sales or Support contact)